wwivbbs/docs/docs/wfc.md

 Historically WWIV was single or multi-node, where each node would be at the WFC screen for that node until a modem call is received.
-With WWIV 5, the Telnet and SSH sessions are terminated by wwivserver.exe on Windows or wwivd on Linux.
+With WWIV, the Telnet and SSH sessions are terminated by wwivd.

 The graphical WFC screen was orginally added in v4.30, as an optional full screen WFC that provides information to the sysop